-- the angle between the angle reference axis and a workpiece edge, or - the angle between two sides
+- The angle between the angle reference axis and a workpiece edge; or - the angle between two sides

-The measured angle is displayed as a value of maximum 90°.
+The measured angle is displayed as a value of max.
+90°.

 Finding the angle between the angle reference axis and a workpiece edge